python-quantities/python-quantities/doc/source/devel/documenting.rst

 Organization of Quantities' documentation
 ==========================================

-The actual ReStructured Text files are kept in :file:`doc/users`, :file:`doc/devel`, :file:`doc/api` and :file:`doc/faq`.
-The main entry point is :file:`doc/index.rst`, which pulls in the :file:`index.rst` file for the users guide, developers guide, api reference, and faqs.
+The actual ReStructured Text files are kept in :file:`doc/source`.
+The main entry point is :file:`doc/source/contents.rst`, which pulls in the :file:`index.rst` file for the user guide, developers guide, api reference, and the glossary.
 The documentation suite is built as a single document in order to make the most effective use of cross referencing, we want to make navigating the Quantities documentation as easy as possible.

 Additional files can be added to the various guides by including their base file name (the .rst extension is not necessary) in the table of contents.